 The death of middle-class customers

 This makes middle-class people prefer spending their money on cheaper stores.
-Eventually, independent retailers lost their customers and closing their business.
+Eventually, independent retailers are losing their customers and closing their businesses.

 Poor Retail Management